All Collections

 Use the drop down arrow to choose the event type.

-The date the event took place.
-Rflects the date stock came onto the farm or left.
+The date recorded on the invoice which reflects the date stock came onto the farm or left.

 Weight of the animal(s).
-When recording weight you have a choice of recording weight:
+When recording weight you have a choice of recording:

 Tips

-• Did you know you can attach your kill sheet or sale/purchase invoice directly to your transactions?
-Find out more
+• You can attach your kill sheet or sale/purchase invoice directly to your transactions Find out more

 For example, if you open with 'xxx' number of trade hoggets in Farm Focus, continue to code any related stock events to that stock class, even if the invoice lists them as a younger animal.